symfony/symfony-docs/cookbook/security/multiple_guard_authenticators.rst

 How to Use Multiple Guard Authenticators
 ========================================

+.. versionadded:: 2.8
+    The ``Guard`` component was introduced in Symfony 2.8.

 The Guard authentication component allows you to easily use many different authenticators at a time.